Industrial communications networks: Selecting components that make the grade

 When simulating various environmental stressors in industrial environments, testing results have found:

 • Extreme temperatures: Extreme cold can make COTS cables stiff and brittle, while elevated temperatures can degrade the plastic used in the construction of cables and cause an increase in attenuation.
-Industrial-grade cables are proven to operate reliably in a wider temperature range (-40 C to 85 C) than COTS cables (0 C to 60 C).
+Industrial-grade cables have been proven to operate reliably in a far wider temperature range (-40 C to 85 C) than COTS cables (0 C to 60 C).

 • Chemical exposure: Oils, solvents, chemicals and cleaning solutions can soak into COTS cables causing the cable jacket to swell and lose mechanical strength.
 When cables were immersed in containers of oil and then held in a heated chamber — the COTS cable showed signs of deterioration.
-The industrial cable’s jacket did not, because the materials and jacket thickness are rated for exposure to oil and other substances.
+The industrial cable’s jacket did not, because the materials and jacket thickness are rated for exposure to oil and other substances, even at elevated temperatures.

 • UV radiation: Exposure to sunlight can cause COTS cable jackets to decompose at an accelerated rate, compromising mechanical strength and electrical performance.
-When cables were exposed to fluorescent UV sources that mimicked solar radiation levels for 30 days, the COTS cable jacket showed reduced tensile strength, reduced elongation and discolouration.
+When cables were exposed to fluorescent UV sources that mimicked solar radiation levels for 30 days, the COTS cable jacket showed reduced tensile strength, reduced elongation and discolouration, an early sign of degradation.
 The industrial-grade cables resisted the effects of sunlight and other UV sources and showed no jacket damage.

 • Physical hazards: Industrial settings present many mechanical risks, especially for machine automation cables and connectors.
 Excessive machine movement or vibration can result in cables being pulled or stretched with excessive force, which can degrade performance.
-Plant floor vehicles can accidentally run over cables, causing abrasion, crushing or cut-through.
+Plant floor vehicles, such as forklifts and moving carts, can accidentally run over cables, causing abrasion, crushing or cut-through.
 Industrial-grade, jacketed cables have been proven to withstand up to more than a tonne of applied force without permanent damage and are less susceptible to being cut-through or losing its integrity.
-Armoured industrial-grade cables can withstand over a tonne of applied force without any disruption to the signal integrity.
+Armoured industrial-grade cables are able to withstand over a tonne of applied force without any disruption to the signal integrity.

 The right components ensure industrial-strength performance